shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 To uninstall MinUI, first you need to get back to the stock UI.
 There are two ways to do this.
 The easiest is to copy the StockUI.pak from the EXTRAS/Tools folder into the Tools folder on your SD card and launch it from MinUI.
 The other is to open Tools/Commander.pak from MinUI then press B until you reach the root folder, navigate to /usr/trimui/bin/StockUI, press A, and select "execute".

 Once in the stock UI, navigate to FILE, and open TrimuiUpdate_uninstallMinUI.zip.
 That's it.

+(Please note that booting into the stock UI will cause it to recreate all its default folders and clutter up your SD card.
+This is why this feature takes a little extra effort.)

 ## Features